forxxin/kg_calc/README.md

+When you hold down the grid, you can peek through the gap to see if there’s treasure.
+If you keep pressing and slide to the side, it won’t be a real click.

 0. ask any genAI if you have any problem
 1. install python3: https://www.python.org/downloads/
 2. open powershell or cmd, run `pip install PyQt6`